kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-region.md

 If you however expect to further use **KFS** or running your own Kubernetes flavor, with an attempt to directly use Ceph backend to instantiate PVCs, exposing the VLAN 102 is mandatory.

-To be on the safe side, and furure-proof, keep it exposed.
+To be on the safe side, and future-proof, keep it exposed.
 {{< /alert >}}